cathaypacific8747/cathaypacific8747/README.md

 > I think I can finish this in one day. ™

 ### Languages
-- Familiar with - Python 🐍, HTML/CSS/JavaScript
+- Familiar with - Python 🐍, HTML/CSS/JavaScript, Google Apps Script, SQL
-- Learning - React, TypeScript, Google Apps Script
+- Learning - React, TypeScript
-- Rusty - C, Processing, Arduino, Small Basic
+- Rusty - C, Cython, Processing, Arduino, Small Basic

 ### Personal projects
 it *should* work 😁